Dr. Arthur Ballato - Adjunct Professor

 Dr. Enver Tatlicioglu- Adjunct Assistant Professor

 Enver Tatlicioglu received the B.Sc. degree from Dokuz Eylul University, Izmir, Turkey and the Ph.D. degree from Clemson University in 1999 and 2007, respectively.
 Upon completion of his Ph.D. degree, he worked as a post-doctoral research fellow in the Department of Electrical and Computer Engineering at Clemson University then he joined the Department of Electrical & Electronics Engineering at Institute of Technology, Izmir, Turkey.
-His research interests include dynamic modelling of extensible continuum robot manipulators, non-linear control techniques for kinematically redundant robot manipulators, partial state feedback and output feedback control, haptic systems and teleoperation; learning, robust and adaptive control of non-linear systems.
+His research interests include dynamic modeling of extensible continuum robot manipulators, non-linear control techniques for kinematically redundant robot manipulators, partial state feedback and output feedback control, haptic systems and teleoperation; learning, robust and adaptive control of non-linear systems.